 Classic French bistro fare updated with a modern sensibility.
-Visit the restaurant for table service or to hang out at the bar, or grab a quick bite or iced coffee at LES Enfants Délice, our crêperie/coffeeshop, and enjoy our sunny Street Seat.
+We are proud to source from local, organic farms.
+Dine in at the restaurant, linger at the bar, or grab a quick bite or drink from LES Enfants Délice, our creperie/coffeeshop next door.

 L'apéro — a French tradition

 “L’apéritif, c’est la prière du soir des Français,” wrote Paul Morand.
 "The apéritif is the evening prayer of the French."
 Our craft cocktails are inspired by seasonal offerings.
 Mon-Thur, 4–7 pm, happy hour for select wine, beer, + cocktails.